moactum/explorer/README.md

     - cd django
     - pip3 install -r requirements.txt
     - ./manage.py migrate ; ./manage.py makemigrations; ./manage.py migrate
-    - screen session, sychronize from moac to database, calls api from the thin explorer above
+    - screen sessions, sychronize from moac to database, calls api from the thin explorer above
-      - ./manage.py sync_ledger
+      - ./manage.py sync
 	  - celery worker -c4 -A moacscan.celery
     - screen session, run the web server
       - ./manage.py runserver
     - browse http://localhost:8000

-## requirements
+## pre-requirements
-  0. have moac running with --rpc option (--rpcaddr 0.0.0.0 if not on localhost, update koa/config.js and django/local_settings.py in this case)
+  0. have local moac running with --rpc option
+    1. --rpcaddr 0.0.0.0 if not on localhost, update koa/config.js and django/local_settings.py in this case)
   1. have git available
   2. have node.js >= 8
   3. have python3 >= 3.6, virtualenv is recommended
-  4. have postgresql service running and psql works on the empty database, update django/local_settings.py for database information
+  4. have local postgresql service running and psql works
+    1. createdb moacscan
+  5. have local redis running